-- Name Bodo Tribe:It is a vast tribe and constitutes a considerable part of Assamese population.
+- Bodo Tribe:It is a vast tribe and constitutes a considerable part of Assamese population.
 The tribal people have also migrated to other parts of India as well as to neighbouring countries.
-It is believed that Bodo tribes have introduced rice cultivation, tea plantation, poultry farming, and silkworm rearing in the North Eastern parts of India. - Naki Tribe: They can be found all over the northeastern states.
+It is believed that Bodo tribes have introduced rice cultivation, teaplantation, poultryfarming, and silkworm rearing in the North Eastern parts of India. - Kuki Tribe: They can be found all over the northeastern states.
 The language of the tribe varies but are all similar in a way, and can broadly be termed as the Kuki language.
 They prefer to live on hilltops.
-The tribe cultivates dwarf cotton and spun yarns. - N Adi Tribe: This tribe has two divisions namely Bogums and Bomis.
+The tribe cultivates dwarf cotton and spun yarns. - Adi Tribe: This tribe has two divisions namely Bogums and Bomis.
 They are found in Arunachal Pradesh.
 This group is again divided into various small subtribes. - Nyishi or Nishi Tribe: This tribe has originated from the Indo-Mongoloid stock.
 They mainly inhabit the lower region of the Subansiri district in Arunachal Pradesh and are considered a large tribe based on the area and population of Arunachal Pradesh.
-They speak a language that is quite different from the other tribes of the Tibeto-Burman language. - N Angami Tribe: This is one of the major tribal communities of Nagaland.
+They speak a language that is quite different from the other tribes of the Tibeto-Burman language. - Angami Tribe: This is one of the major tribal communities of Nagaland.
 Angami tribe is also found in Manipur and has a total population of 12 million.
 The tribal community believes in Christianity and speaks Tenyidie.
-They cultivate rice and grains on the hilly areas. - Nagaland and Assam.
-The community is further divided into two categories, Eastern and Western Rengmas, and are considered experts in terrace cultivation. - Na Bhutia Tribe: This tribe is a prominent tribal community of Sikkim and have migrated from Tibet.
+They cultivate rice and grains on the hilly areas. - Rengma Tribe: They are a Naga tribal community, and are found in both Nagaland and Assam.
+The community is further divided into two categories, Eastern and Western Rengmas, and are considered experts in terrace cultivation. - Bhutia Tribe: This tribe is a prominent tribal community of Sikkim and have migrated from Tibet.
 They are mostly found in the Lachen and Lachung areas of North Sikkim.
 They speak Bhutia (a dialect of Tibetan language).
-They are considered one of the most developed tribes and earns their livelihood through agriculture, government jobs and local business. - Ñ Garo Tribe: They are the second largest tribal community of Meghalaya.
+They are considered one of the most developed tribes and earns their livelihood through agriculture, government jobs and local business. - Garo Tribe: They are the second largest tribal community of Meghalaya.
 They constitute 1/3rd of the total state population and mainly reside in the Garo hills of Meghalaya, some districts of Assam and West Bengal.
-Their traditional religion was Songserak and later changed to Christianity. - Neghalaya and follow the matriarchal society.
+Their traditional religion was Songserak and later changed to Christianity. - Khasi Tribe are one of the major tribal communities and occupies almost half of the total population of Meghalaya.
+They reside in the Khasi and Jaintia hills of Meghalaya and follow the matriarchal society.
 Their language is Mon-Khmer which belongs to the Austro-Asiatic family.